predicate-logic/cluttermonkey/README.md

    * An Ubuntu 16.04 (LTS) instance is running as a container.
    * Within the container an PostgreSQL 10.1 instance has been configured and is running as the primary datastore for this excercise.
       * Example `psql` connect command: `psql -U postgres clutter`
-      * Schema created with script in: `$HOME/hear/script/create.sql`
+      * Schema created and configured with script in: `$HOME/script/create.sql`
-   * A Python script (here.cli) has been started inside the container and is listenting for SSEvents and is inserting them in the datastore.
+   * A Python script (`hear.cli`) has been started inside the container and is listenting for SSEvents and is inserting them in the datastore.
    * A SQLPad web-based visualization server has been started at port 3000 (http://localhost:3000).
       * Username: `admin@cluttermonkey.com`
       * Password: `password`